jamesbvaughan/jamesbvaughan.com/content/posts/markdown-pandoc-notes.md

 I also use the [Markor](https://github.com/gsantner/markor) app to manage and edit the notes on my phone.
-This app is nice because it makes it easy to navigate through my notes directory and the built in editor formats Markdown files nicely.
+This app is nice because it makes it easy to navigate my notes directory and the built in editor formats Markdown files nicely.

 ### In Print

 When I have a big exam coming up, it sometimes helps to make a PDF of all my notes to study off of.
-For this, I've created Makefiles for specific courses that produce a nice looking PDF of all my notes for the class.
+For this, I've created Makefiles for specific classes that produce a nice looking PDF of all my notes for the class.
 For example, this is my Makefile for a software engineering class I'm taking right now: